-You will see two types of barrens on this hike, starting with the pine barrens.
+You will see two types of barrens on this hike.
 Barrens are early successional habitats characterized by few trees, an abundant ground cover, shrubs, and small herbaceous patches that support a diversity of species.
-Their soil is sandy and well drained.6
+Their soil is sandy and well-drained.6

 A healthy barren ecosystem is maintained through fire.
-Low-severity wildfires clear out the understory while high-severity ones remove mature trees from the canopy, as well as the understory.
+In nature, low-severity wildfires clear out the understory while high-severity fires remove the understory and mature trees from the canopy.
 Both allow more sunlight to reach the floor, creating conditions that promote biodiversity.
 Some seeds even lay dormant until exposed to heat!
-The ashes from the fire act as fertilizer, as well.
-In the past, fires were lit from lightning strikes or by indigenous peoples.
+The ashes from the fire also act as fertilizer.
+In the past, fires were lit by lightning strikes or by indigenous peoples.
 Burning promoted berries and improved hunting grounds.
-These fires were actively suppressed beginning in the early 1900s to limit the damage to property.
-But without fire, forest succession rapidly occurred from early successional to closed canopy because the slower growing trees intolerant to fire expanded and changed the habitat structure.7
+Beginning in the early 1900s these fires were actively suppressed to limit property damage.
+But without fire, forest succession rapidly occurred from early successional to closed canopy because the slower-growing trees intolerant to fire expanded and changed the habitat structure.7

-• Why is biodiversity important?
+Why is biodiversity important?